-PC ♦ DTENTIAL HAZARD This product is a piece of power equipment. ₩ ◆ HAT CAN HAPPEN Failure to follow safe operating practices can result in serious operator injury or even death.
-HC ♦ DW TO AVOID THE HAZARD Keep all shields, guards, and safety devices (especially the grass discharge system) in place and in proper working condition. • Stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before adjusting, servicing, or performing maintenance. • If mower deck becomes clogged, stop engine and wait for all moving parts to stop.
-Remove spark plug wire(s) or remove key before cleaning blockage. ٠ Keep hands, feet, and clothing away from power driven parts. ٠ Keep off mower unless seat platform is provided. ٠ Keep others off mower.
+♦ This product is a piece of power equipment.

+◆ Failure to follow safe operating practices can result in serious operator injury or even death.

+- Keep all shields, guards and safety devices (especially the grass discharge system) in place and in proper working condition. - Stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before adjusting, servicing, or performing maintenance. - If mower deck becomes clogged, stop engine and remove spark plug wire(s) or remove key and wait for all moving parts to stop before cleaning blockage. - Keep hands, feet and clothing away from power driven parts. - ♦ Keep off mower unless seat platform is provided. - Keep others off mower.

-• Gasoline is harmful or fatal if swallowed.
+♦ Gasoline is harmful or fatal if swallowed.
 Long-term exposure to vapors has caused cancer in laboratory animals.